 The purposes of proration include:

-This type of pricing is typically used by Software-as-a-Service (SaaS) companies, telcos, streaming services, and other businesses using a recurring revenue model.
+This pricing model is typically used by Software-as-a-Service (SaaS) companies, telcos, streaming services, and other businesses that use a recurring revenue model.

 Allowing customers to pay prorated amounts results in higher customer retention rates, improved conversion rates, and an overall better customer experience.